How did Mary Brown convince college professors to give her nonverbal son Woody two degrees when there’s video proof he can’t spell a single word?

 In the three separate, up-close shots of his tapping, at no point are any words spelled, even though at the same time, Mary is “reading” off what he’s pointing at.

-When the video is slowed down to one-quarter speed, the viewer can easily see where his finger is landing.
+When the video on YouTube is slowed down to one-quarter speed, the viewer can easily discern the haphazard pointing.

-The letters are nonsensical, entirely random.
-Many times he points to spaces between letters and other empty spots.
+The letters are entirely random.
+Plus, many times he points to spaces between letters and other empty spots.

 So you can bet the farm that in every single class, Mary made sure they were seated where nobody could possibly get a visual of where his finger was tapping.